Vonage/vonage-python-sdk/README.md

 ## Installation

-To install the Python client library using pip:
+To install the Vonage Python client library using pip:

     pip install vonage

-To upgrade your installed client library using pip:
+To upgrade your installed Vonage client library using pip:

     pip install vonage --upgrade